Edinburgh Gin Classic Review

-The bottle for this Edinburgh Gin review was purchased by From the Gin Shelf.
+The bottle of Edinburgh Gin for this review was purchased by From the Gin Shelf.
 All opinions are that of the author.

 Scottish distilleries were soon shipping large quantities of grain spirit to London via Leith, giving rise to the traditional London Dry, we now know and love.
 The decline in popularity of gin meant that there were no gin distilleries in Edinburgh by the 1970s.